 In conjunction with the Credit Agreement entered into on December 30, 2016, the senior revolving credit agreement with an aggregate principal amount of up to \$199,000 and the senior secured term loan facility consisting of a term loan in an aggregate principal amount of \$50,000 was paid in full.
 Depending on the Company's consolidated leverage ratio, previous borrowings under the revolving credit facility bore interest at the option of the Company at either a LIBOR rate plus a margin of between 1.50% to 2.50% per annum or a base rate plus a margin of between 0.50% to 1.50% per annum.
-The previous borrowings under the Term Loan Facility bore interest at a fixed rate of 4.655% per annum.
+The previous borrowings under the term loan facility bore interest at a fixed rate of 4.655% per annum.

-Senior notes
+Senior notes and subsidiary guarantors

 The Company has outstanding \$325,000 of 8.000% senior notes ("8% Senior Notes") due May 15, 2022.
-The 8% Senior Notes were issued at 100% of face value resulting in net proceeds of \$321,653, net of underwriting fees.
+In May 2017, the Company issued the 8% Senior Notes at 100% of face value resulting in net proceeds of \$321,653, net of underwriting fees.
 In connection with the issuance of the 8% Senior Notes, the Company retired all of its \$275,000 of 7.375% senior notes due February 2019 for \$282,638, which included a tender premium and accrued and unpaid interest.
 The Company used the remaining net proceeds from the debt offering to reduce the Company's indebtedness under its Credit Agreement.